-Zoe Mays is studying history at the University of Nebraska-Lincoln and interning with Platte Basin Timelapse during the 2014-2015 academic year.
+Zoe Mays studied history at the University of Nebraska-Lincoln and was an intern with Platte Basin Timelapse during the 2014-2015 academic year.

 Posted on May 8, 2015